Published:

 As you can see, the rate you get will depend on the type of mortgage product you apply for.
 Further, other factors will play a role, such as your credit score, financial profile, and the lender you work with.

-Have Questions About Rates and Mortgages?
+Have Questions About Rates and Mortgages in Washington?